Fixing Disqus 'Auto' theme switching when using Next.js + next-themes

 What was the issue

-After following the Step-By-Step Guide to Adding Dark Mode and Multiple Themes to Your Next.js App written by Luis Cadillo (thank you pal!), I found myself with a neat Dark mode but my Disqus embed (installed through disqus-react npm package) would not update its theme properly, despite its theme settings being on Auto.
+After following the Step-By-Step Guide to Adding Dark Mode and Multiple Themes to Your Next.js App (Opens in a new tab) written by Luis Cadillo (Opens in a new tab) (thank you pal!), I found myself with a neat Dark mode but my Disqus embed (installed through disqus-react npm package (Opens in a new tab)) would not update its theme properly, despite its theme settings being on Auto

-I checked that the settings in <sitename>.disqus.com/admin/settings/general/ were correct, but that didn't help.
+I checked that the settings in <sitename>.disqus.com/admin/settings/general/

 The solution